IMTI

 Continuous Integration & Deployment

 Many of the resources on Cloud Native Microservices show you how easy it is to get up and running with AWS or GKE.
 I think this is great but for the fact that I see a trend (in my clients at least) of associating concepts with particular products or worse, companies.
 I love Amazon, but it’s not THE cloud).
 In my opinion, to embrace Cloud Native and Microservices you should develop some, and host them yourself.
+The cloud is not Google or Amazon; it’s any cluster of virtualized systems, abstracted from their hardware interfaces and centrally managed.

 Reverse Proxy in Golang